aherne/c-data-structures-api/README.md

 1. checking memory allocated by a map containing a million entries
 2. checking duration of a million rows insertion
-3. checking duration of iterating map
+3. checking duration of iterating all map
-4. checking duration of getting map entry values by key
+4. checking duration of getting all map entry values by key
 5. removing all map entries based on key

 Results: